 Using a 1¾-inch ice cream scoop, I dropped balls of dough onto a parchment lined baking sheet, making sure that I left plenty of room to allow the cookies to spread out during cooking.

 Into a 350° F oven the cookies went for about 12 minutes, until they were lightly browned around the edges and perfectly cooked in the middle.
 I let them sit on the baking sheet for several minutes before moving the cookies to a wire rack to cool completely.
 I topped some of the cookies with melted chocolate, but left most of them plain per the Master Taste Tester’s preference.
-I ended up with 2½ dozen perfectly delicious cookies that were crisp around the edges, soft in the middle, and teeming with pieces of toasted almonds and Heath Milk Chocolate Toffee Bits.
+In the end, had 2½ dozen perfectly delicious cookies that were crisp around the edges, soft in the middle, and teeming with pieces of toasted almonds and Heath Milk Chocolate Toffee Bits.
 Yum!

 - 2 eggs room temperature